hyperledger/bevel/docs/source/operations/install_instantiate_chaincode.md

 ```

 <a name = "run_network"></a>
-## Chaincode Operations in BAF for the deployed Hyperledger Fabric network
+## Running playbook to install and instantiate chaincode in BAF deployed Hyperledger Fabric network

-The playbook [chaincode-ops.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/hyperledger-fabric/configuration/chaincode-ops.yaml) is used to install and instantiate chaincode for the existing fabric network.
+The playbook [chaincode-install-instantiate.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/hyperledger-fabric/configuration/chaincode-install-instantiate.yaml) is used to install and instantiate chaincode for the existing fabric network.
-For Fabric v2.2 multiple operations such as approve, commit and invoke the chaincode are available in the same playbook.
 This can be done by using the following command

 ```
-    ansible-playbook platforms/hyperledger-fabric/configuration/chaincode-ops.yaml --extra-vars "@path-to-network.yaml"
+    ansible-playbook platforms/hyperledger-fabric/configuration/chaincode-install-instantiate.yaml --extra-vars "@path-to-network.yaml"
 ```

 ---